karmartir/e-commerce-website-next.js/README.md

 ### Implemented Improvements (confirmed)
 - Removed manual generate button; slug names are generated automatically.
 - Admin now can delete uploaded pictures before submitting if a wrong file was chosen.
+- Admin search input now uses client-side handling with `preventDefault()` to avoid hard reloads, combined with a debounce mechanism to optimize search performance as the admin types.

 ### How This Project Improves Over My Earlier Projects